The 10 Very Best Things to Do in Warsaw, Poland

 Rich in cafes, shops and restaurants, Old Town is the gem of Warsaw.
 Despite being heavily damaged during the Second World War, it was meticulously restored.

-And what an amazing job they did.
+And what a fantastic job they did.
 So amazing that it is now a UNESCO World Heritage Site as “an outstanding example of a near-total reconstruction of a span of history covering the 13th to the 20th century.”

 Things to Do in Warsaw 006